bits1001/selenium-patternag/README.md

+# Selenium WebDriver & JavaScript With Page Object Model

 ## Installation

 **Important**

 In order to run the tests and use Selenium, you need to download seperate executables which controls the browser.
+Also please make sure to have the latest version of node and npm installed.

 The drivers for Chrome, Firefox web browsers are all standalone executables that should be placed on your system [PATH](http://en.wikipedia.org/wiki/PATH_%28variable%29 "PATH")